TheTexta/obsidian-main/Primary Motor Cortex.md

 #biological-psychology
 Primary Motor Cortex::Directs movement through muscle contractions.
 Sits within the [[Frontal Lobes]] at the back.
+The [[motor association cortex]] is associated with planning new movements and learning new ones.